 - It’s Expensive: The Cintiq Companion 2 can be a huge upgrade for you if you’re looking to step up your art game, but it will definitely be an investment, and the quality of Wacom products is apparent for what you pay.

-- Battery Life: The Companion 2 doesn’t have the greatest battery life and lasts 5 hours maximum if you’re using Photoshop CS5, while other tablets (like the Samsung Galaxy Tab S3 and iPad Pro) last closer to 10.
+- Battery Life: The Companion 2 doesn’t have the greatest battery life and lasts 5 hours maximum if you’re using Photoshop CS5, while other tablets, such as Android drawing tablets and the iPad Pro range, last closer to 10.

 - Loud Fan: The fan on this tablet is quite loud compared with other devices.